Hammertoe Treatment

 One of the biggest steps you can take, if you want to prevent the development of hammertoes or mallet toes, is wearing shoes that fit properly.

 While physical therapy or foot exercises and better shoe choices can help prevent hammertoes, they’re also a big part of your treatment options.
 If your deformity has progressed even further and you’re in the rigid stages of hammertoe, then exercises may not be an option.
-In these situations, surgery is the best hammertoe treatment available.

 Using different pads and taping toes can provide your toes the support they need to normally function and can delay progression of hammertoes.